SerpentByte/GMX/table_pot/README.md

 ## This folder contains code for implementation of
 ## GROMACS tabulated potentials and it's benchmarkings.

+## Please use GROMACS 2019 or GROMACS 2018.
+## The below scripts have been tested on GROMACS 2019.6

 ### File information

 #### Python scripts